From office to oars: how volunteer coaches power Thames Rowing Club

 Both Jamie and Hannah agree that volunteer coaches are incredibly important to the development of big or small clubs.
 It allows for the effort to be spread across everyone, including the paid coaches, and they offer a new perspective whilst picking up on smaller details when coaching a crew.
 The gestures made, whether little or large, have a longstanding impact in seeing the club thrive.
 It takes all members of a club to see it flourish but especially those who are adding to the club’s merit without being asked to.

-It is important for athletes to feel that they can communicate their concerns to coaches, so as well as coaching, Hannah and Jamie have also found themselves providing pastoral care to the athletes.
+It is important for athletes to feel that they can communicate their concerns to coaches, so in addition to coaching, Hannah and Jamie have also found themselves providing pastoral care to the athletes.
 This is a part of the sport.
-When something doesn’t go quite right and there is a question of how to fix it,
+When something doesn’t go quite right, and there is a question of how to fix it, the coaches will always be there, attempting to find a solution.

 At Thames’ annual dinner, Jamie was recognised for his efforts through memorabilia and the club’s applause.
 Whilst receiving an appreciative cheer from the club’s members, he collected a blade painted with the different crews he had coached, reminding him of his successes.
 Thames is great at recognising its excellent coaching staff which fosters a respective community and leads to outstanding results.
 The drive and determination shown by every member involved at the Thames are certainly one to be modelled and inspired by.